jafbath/survivorProject/readme.md

 ### Final Application

-Your project is due on the last day of Project Week (the exact date is in your course calendar).
+Your project is due on the last day of Project Week (the exact date and time are in your course calendar).
 Create an issue on this repo containing:

 - A link to your deployed application